Crisis Management, Analysis, Networking

 The crisis game is not designed to encourage standard answers to a set problem, but instead create a dynamic environment in which the key skills are practised in real time.
 The interactive and dynamic nature of the game brings out styles of decision making and communication and allows us, as part of the debriefing and evaluation stages to review and reflect on “...what just happened there?”.

-- An off the shelf, team building game, full day: for up to 50 participants approx £1500; for up to 10 participants £700
+- An off the shelf, team building game, run in the UK, full day: for up to 50 participants approx £1500; for up to 10 participants £700

 - Bespoke game developed for your organisation, from £2000